Gunman in Virginia TV shooting had history of workplace issues

 The Florida case was settled and dismissed, court records show.

-One of his former Florida colleagues remembered Flanagan as "quirky," but said he never displayed behavior suggesting he would be capable of such a violent crime.
+One of his former Florida colleagues remembered Flanagan as "quirky," but said he never displayed behaviour suggesting he would be capable of such a violent crime.

 "He had his idiosyncrasies, a little quirky sometimes," said Michael Walker, the weekend producer at the Tallahassee station when Flanagan was working as a weekend anchor.
 "It probably wasn't any different than any other on-air personality."